evmts/tevm-monorepo/vm/vm/docs/modules.md

 Ƭ **RunCallAction**: `Object`

-EVMts action to execute a call on the vm
+Tevm action to execute a call on the vm

 #### Type declaration